 Image – Piping Engineering

 During normal operating conditions, the pressure at the inlet is below the set pressure, and the disk remains seated on the nozzle, preventing flow through the nozzle.

 The working principle of a conventional spring-loaded pressure relief valve is based on the balance of force.
 That means the spring load will keep the disk on the seat till the system pressure is less than the spring force.

 This pressure is known as set pressure.
-The disk remains seated on the seat in the closed position till the inlet pressure exceeds set pressure and overcome the spring force.
-When the inlet pressure is reduced to a level below the set pressure spring force close the valve.
+The disk remains seated on the seat in the closed position till the inlet pressure exceeds set pressure and overcomes the spring force.
+Spring force closes the valve when the inlet pressure is reduced to a level below the set pressure.

 Advantages of Conventional PRV

-- It Can be used in all kind of Gas and Liquid services
+- It Can be used in all kinds of Gas and Liquid services

 - Suitable for high pressure and temperature services